 This bedroom with its liberal dose of aqua blue and spring green is such a happy space.
 I would love to curl up in that green chair with a good book – even the dreariest day couldn't bring me down.
 Another bonus to using such vibrant colors is that this room needs no additional artwork or accessories.
 It's very clean and simple but in no way dull or lifeless.
 These perky blues and the leafy‐green color work well together in small doses such as on fabrics accessories or painted furniture.
 The lighter cucumber green is a great choice for the walls.
 Clockwise from top left (all from Sherwin‐Williams): Mariner SW 6766 Cucumber SW 6722 Oceanside SW 6496 and Picnic SW 6731.
 Turquoise is a popular color right now and here it is paired with another color of the moment – intense orange.
 These two colors are opposite each other on the color wheel making them a striking and attention‐getting combo.
 But because the walls ceiling and floor are white the effect is cool instead of cacophonous.
 Punches of bright blue and orange used sparingly perhaps through a thick vertical stripe painted on the walls or easily changed‐out bedding look fantastic against a white backdrop.
 Clockwise from top left: Light My Fire AC211‐5 and Cool Turquoise KM3238‐2 both from Kelly Moore and Castaway DE 5738 and Tangerine Dream DE 5160 both from Dunn Edwards.

 Orlene Lefebvre Living Room September 12th, 2017

-Manya Matveev Bedroom September 18th, 2017
+Manya Matveev Bedroom September 12th, 2017

 Manya Matveev Bedroom September 12th, 2017